arkouda-www/arkouda-www.github.io/README.md

 ### Editing the Front Matter

-_Note:_ This section and the next explain how to modify the `content/_index.md` file; modifying this file only affects the landing page._
+_Note:_ This section and the next explain how to modify the `content/_index.md` file and other files it pulls in; modifying this file only affects the landing page._

 Hugo pages are written using Markdown.
 However, they can also carry some meta-data that describes the page.
 This metadata includes the title of the